For daily wit & wisdom, sign up for the Almanac newsletter.

-Not all of us are blessed with a sunny gardening space!
-See a list of vegetables (and fruit) that will grow in partial shade, vegetables that will NOT grow in shade, and tips to make the most of the light available in your garden.
-Plus, see three examples of garden designs for a partial-shade vegetable garden.
+If you’re not blessed with a sunny garden space, see our list of vegetables (and fruit) that will grow in partial shade, as well as vegetables that will NOT grow in shade.
+Plus, see our tips and design ideas for a partial-shade vegetable garden.

 Although fruiting vegetables such as tomatoes, peppers, cucumbers, and squash need at least 6 hours of full sun daily to give you a good harvest, most crops can “get by” with part sun or part shade (3 to 6 hours of direct sunlight).

 Before you even think about what to plant, make note of just how much sun your site actually receives; you might be surprised!
 There are different levels of shade and it will often change with the seasons.
 Here are the common terms associated with light levels in the garden:

 Full sun is considered to be 6–8 hours (or more) of direct sunlight per day.
 Peak sunlight hours are between 10 am and 2 pm.

 Partial sun is 3–6 hours of direct sunlight per day.